Who is required to report to the Secretary of State?

 An expenditure includes “any payment, contribution, subscription, distribution, loan, advance, deposit, or gift of money or anything of value, and includes a contract, promise, or agreement, whether or not legally enforceable, to make an expenditure.
 The term “expenditure” also includes a promise to pay, a payment or a transfer of anything of value in exchange of goods, services, property, facilities or anything of value for the purpose of assisting, benefiting or honoring any public official or candidate, or assisting in furthering or opposing any election campaign.”
 (Idaho Code 67-6602(10)

 Must personal expenditures made by a Candidate in support of his or her own campaign be reported?

 Yes, all personal funds expended by a Candidate in support of his or her own campaign must be reported.
-All expenditures made by a Candidate in support of his or her own campaign are reported as loans to the campaign.

 The Candidate’s campaign repays the Candidate for personal expenditures.
 How is this reported?

 The campaign finance report must have the expenditure reported by listing the company and expense code instead of listing the candidate’s name.
 The purpose of Sunshine Laws is the transparency of where the funds come from and what the funds are spent on.
 The original expense must therefore be reported, not the repayment to the candidate.
 If the campaign is short of funds to cover this expense, a contribution or a loan from the candidate must be entered as a report cannot be filed with a negative balance.

 Our Political Committee paid for printing costs or other services for a Candidate or other Political Committee.
 How should we report that on OUR report?